ElliotWChan/ElliotWChan.github.io/pages/pages-root-folder/index.md

   url: '/blog/'
   image: protein.png
-  text: 'I am primarily interested in how physics-based simulation can be applied to study biology phenomena.
+  text: 'I am primarily interested in how physics-based simulation can be applied to study biological phenomena.
 You can find a list of my research interests and publications here.'
 widget2:
   title: "Me"
   url: '/CV/'